ebbmango/Neo4jCLIapp/README.md

 - ### Data Processing Efficiency

-  Given that most queries run in less than a second, we also find our data processing efficiency to be satisfying.
-In heavier queries, such as in task 10, where a total of 329,020 nodes have been returned, we consider that doing so in less than 5 seconds is sufficient.
-For task 12, however, considerably more time is taken. **We are not currently satisfied with the amount of time the execution of task 12 takes for wider search spaces.** However, a workaround has been implemented, and it consists of manually delimiting the search space and making use of [Neo4j's APOC library](https://neo4j.com/labs/apoc/).
+  Given that most queries run in less than a second, we also find our data processing efficiency to be satisfactory.
+In heavier queries, such as in task 10, where a total of 329,020 nodes have been returned, we consider doing so in less than 5 seconds to be up to standard.

+  **For task 12, however, considerably more time is taken.** Although the current unbounded query is incredibly efficient at finding all paths between two nodes which are separated by at most 13 or so intermediary nodes, larger search spaces can render the query virtually infinite.

+  Nevertheless, a workaround has been implemented, and it consists of using [Neo4j's APOC library](https://neo4j.com/labs/apoc/) to manually delimit the search space around the relevant node.

+  More information on this can be found [in the next topic](#strategies-for-future-mitigation-of-identified-shortcomings).

 - ### Accessibility